sniderwj/comicframe/README.md

 ## Requirements
 1. Automatically start
-2. Parse an export from Comics Collectorz for filter information
+2. Parse an export from Comic Collectorz for filter information
 3. Launch a site that can set filters, changing the images shown
 4. Use Dropbox to copy images and Comic Collectorz export automatically